daveho/declarative-autograder/guide.md

 This document explains the concepts and techniques needed to use the [Declarative Autograder Framework](https://github.com/daveho/declarative-autograder).

-From a practical standpoint, looking at the examples (TODO: link to examples) is probably the best place to start for learning how to use DAF to implement autograders.
+From a practical standpoint, looking at the [examples](examples) is probably the best place to start for learning how to use DAF to implement autograders.
 However, the content in this document is important if you want to really understand how DAF autograders are put together.